-As an example, we offer 100 grams / 3.53 oz.
-Chaga extract powder for $ 99.95 whereas a competing supplier might offer 113 grams / 4 oz. for only $ 35.
-If you only take this fact into account, you might think that our product is 3 times more expensive.
+As an example, take an offer of 100 grams / 3.53 oz.
+Chaga extract powder for $ 99.95 whereas another supplier might offer 113 grams / 4 oz. for only $ 35.
+If you only take this fact into account, you might think that the first product is 3 times more expensive.
 However, the weight should not be the deciding factor here.
 The deciding factor is the amount of bioactive ingredients you get for your money.
 It defines the therapeutic potency of the product.
 It defines whether it is beneficial for you or not (in the therapeutic sense).

 Example of a value for money calculation:

 Product A: 10% polysaccharides; 60 capsules @ 500mg; $ 10.
 (10% = 50 mg polysaccharides p/capsule)

 Product B: 30% polysaccharides; 60 capsules @ 400mg; $ 20.
 (30% = 120 mg polysaccharides p/capsule)

 Although it is not compulsory, there is no reason not to list the active ingredients on the label (it is a great selling point!!), except maybe these:

 NB – Asian products usually do not reveal the active ingredients on their labels.
 They are in general very expensive, not just because they are imported, but because many people unconsciously assume ‘expensive means better quality’ and the sellers often abuse this assumption for their benefit.